 Helmet Mount.
 Helmet kayak mounts are great for capturing action footage.
 They give that classic GoPro-style first-person point of view perspective.
 You can either mount the camera on the side or the front of your helmet, depending on your preference.

 Top 6 GoPro Kayak Mounts

 What to consider when buying a GoPro kayak mount?

-- Use Case.
+Use Case.
 Consider where you will be using the GoPro mount.
-If you want to use it for multiple applications, a quick release mount with suction cups is a good option.
-This lets you quickly move your mount from kayak to surfboard to your car’s dash.
+If you want to use it for multiple applications, a quick-release mount with suction cups is a good option.
+This lets you quickly move the mount from your recreational kayak to your surfboard to your car’s dashboard.
 If you’re mounting the GoPro to your helmet you’ll need to use an adhesive style mount.

 Mount Surface.
 Suction style mounts are ideal for smooth surfaces.
 If your kayak or mounting surface is rough, consider a different mounting system.